Teacher Certification

 Category: Literacy teaching

-27. Which of the following is NOT a psychological benefit of listening to stories?
+27. Which of the following is NOT regarded as a literacy activity for young children?

 28 / 40